BEAT: Tokenizing and Generating Symbolic Music by Uniform Temporal Steps: Experiments

 We introduce three metrics to evaluate music continuation: \textbf{Groove Consistency (GC)}~\citep{dong2020muspy}, \textbf{Scale Consistency (SC)}~\citep{dong2020muspy}, and \textbf{Fr\'{e}chet Music Distance (FMD)}~\citep{gui2024frechet}. \textbf{GC} measures rhythmic regularity as the similarity of onset patterns between adjacent measures. \textbf{SC}~\citep{dong2020muspy} measures tonal coherence as the pitch-in-scale rate.
 Both metrics are per-piece statistics that reflect rhythmic or harmonic regularity, and we report JS divergence between generated and ground truth distributions ($\text{JS}_{\text{GC}}$, $\text{JS}_{\text{SC}}$; lower indicates greater similarity to real music).
 On the other hand, \textbf{FMD}~\citep{gui2024frechet} measures the latent distributional distance between generated samples and the ground truth (lower is better), which indicates more general similarity.
 Detailed metric definitions are provided in Appendix~\ref{app:evaluation}.

 We evaluate piano continuation and multi-track continuation separately.
 For each setting, we sample 20 pieces from the test set and generate 10 continuations per prompt (truncated to 30 bars), yielding 200 samples per tokenization method.
 Results are presented in Table~\ref{tab:continuation}.
 REMI and Compound Word do not natively support multi-track; REMI+ extends REMI with instrument tokens.
 BEAT achieves the best $\text{JS}_{\text{GC}}$ and FMD on both settings, demonstrating strong rhythmic coherence and distributional similarity to real music.
 While some baselines achieve competitive $\text{JS}_{\text{SC}}$, they exhibit substantially worse $\text{JS}_{\text{GC}}$, indicating irregular rhythmic patterns despite reasonable tonal coherence.
+The Naive Piano-Roll ablation, which shares BEAT's grid but drops its sparse encoding, scores substantially worse on both $\text{JS}_{\text{SC}}$ and FMD, confirming that the gains arise from the encoding rather than the grid.